malak4822/Flutter_Apps_Private_Repos/README.md

 ![10](https://github.com/user-attachments/assets/95f13467-16c3-4b7a-9669-25c8540d266f)
 ![12](https://github.com/user-attachments/assets/5e1b2789-c001-4e81-a129-aa49b7435876)

+Temp. unavailable

+## Bugs & Tips
+If you encounter any bugs or unnecessary lines of code, please email me at: kmalak4822@gmail.com

+___

+# UFC Fights Reminder

+## Description
+The problem with watching UFC from a country other than America is the time difference.
+Viewers sometimes just want to watch only one fight which will be at night.
+Users don't know exactly when their chosen fight will occur because the duration of fights sometimes varies.
+This app solves this problem by waking up the viewer at the exact time for their chosen fight.
+It does this by downloading data about the end of the fight before the chosen fight, and then wakes up the user.

+## Used To Do App
+- Push Notification
+- Api & Scraping Data
+- Shared Preferences Package

+## Actions
+This is a Flutter project.
+The app downloads fighters' data by scraping data using HTTP requests and also uses an external fight scores API.
+Project was started but never completed due to other projects.

+## Screenshots
+Temp. unavailable

 ## Bugs & Tips
 If you encounter any bugs or unnecessary lines of code, please email me at: kmalak4822@gmail.com

 ___

 # <img src='https://play-lh.googleusercontent.com/E99kSIY3Ssf966NXLQRhgXB165rbmDVfDdsE9JjTQaX4Xx0in6aBcE8puB9IrMKJDAo=w240-h480-rw' width='44'>  Your Wasted Time In School